-Do you want to avoid the harsh winter conditions of the northern United States?
+Do you want to avoid the harsh winter conditions?
 Or, do you desire a unique winter experience like no other?
-Well, you’re in luck.
-There are RV parks and camping locations located throughout America that have a ton to offer.
 Everything from swimming at the beach to skiing the northern mountains can be done this February.
 Here are the best RV camping destinations for February!

 St. Augustine, Florida